MarvellousSoft/MarvInc/README.md

 ----------------------------------------------------

-## Downloading and Installing
+## Running

 ### Windows

 * [32-bit Windows](https://github.com/rilifon/Project-R1/raw/master/build/win32/marvellous.exe).
 * [64-bit Windows](https://github.com/rilifon/Project-R1/raw/master/build/win64/marvellous.exe).

+You can also run the game using LÖVE.

-### Linux
+### Linux / Mac OS

-It is recommended that Linux users run the `love` file.
+It is recommended that users run the game using LÖVE.
+It is avaiable on most operating systems, and all download links can be found on [their page](https://love2d.org/).
+To run the game just run 'love game' on the main folder of the repository, or double click the marvellous.love file in the build directory.

 A Debian package may be available in the near future.

-The raw `love` file has as dependency the Löve2D framework, and can be found [here](https://github.com/rilifon/Project-R1/raw/master/build/love/marvellous.love).
+### Web Browser

+Marvellous can also be run on the browser!
+Checkout [here](https://linux.ime.usp.br/~yancouto/stuff/marvellous/) for the latest version.
+Downloading the desktop version, if possible, is recommended, since some features may not work in some browsers.
+Created using [love.js](https://github.com/TannerRogalsky/love.js).

 ----------------------------------------------------